luxleather/Teloscoin-Discord-Price-Bot/README.md

 # Teloscoin-Discord-Price-Bot

-Discord price bot for Teloscoin
+Simple Discord bot who show recent price data for Teloscoin cryptocurrency.

+This bot post price data from several exchange API's into one message to Discord.